ckoenigs/PharMeBINet/mapping_and_merging_into_hetionet/aeolus/Readme.md

 Version BioPortal:

+First, to make it run you need to register at https://bioportal.bioontology.org/ to get an API key.
+Then generate in this folder a file called api_key.txt and paste the key inside.

 The script can be run with a path to neo4j and a path to the project.
 First map the AEOLUS outcome and the AEOLUS drugs.
 After that, the connections are integrated.